-The United States Department of Agriculture (USDA) Watershed and Flood Prevention Operations Program (often referred to as the Small Watershed Program) authorizes activities under four closely-related authorities that are administered by the Natural Resources Conservation Service (NRCS).
+The United States Department of Agriculture (USDA) Watershed and Flood Prevention Operations Program (often referred to as the Small Watershed Program) authorizes activities under four closely related authorities that are administered by the Natural Resources Conservation Service (NRCS).
 Two of these authorities, known as P.L.
 566 and P.L.
-534, authorize NRCS to provides technical and financial assistance to state and local organizations to plan and install measures to prevent erosion, sedimentation, and flood damage and to conserve, develop, and utilize land and water resources.
-The other authorities are an emergency program11 and a newer rehabilitation authority, enacted in 2000, that is discussed at the end of this section.
+534, authorize NRCS to provide technical and financial assistance to state and local organizations to plan and install measures to prevent erosion, sedimentation, and flood damage and to conserve, develop, and utilize land and water resources.
+The other authorities are an emergency program and a newer rehabilitation authority, enacted in 2000, that is discussed at the end of this section.

 This set of activities is often referred to as the Small Watershed Program because the vast majority of the projects have been built under the authority of P.L.
-566, the Watershed Prevention and Flood Protection Act of 1954.
+83-566, the Watershed Prevention and Flood Protection Act of 1954.
 This act encourages smaller projects which are authorized by the Chief of the NRCS.
 Larger projects must be approved by Congress.
+P.L.
+566 is called the Small Watershed Program because no project may exceed 250,000 acres, and no structure may exceed more than 12,500 acre-feet of floodwater detention capacity, or 25,000 acrefeet of total capacity.
 The Senate and House Agriculture Committees must approve projects that need an estimated federal contribution of more than \$5 million for construction or include a storage structure with a capacity in excess of 2,500 acre feet; and if the storage structure has a capacity in excess of 4,000 acre feet, approval is also required from the Senate Environment and Public Works Committee and the House Transportation and Infrastructure Committee.